-Fresh Home Delivered dog food is not understood by most dog owners but has taken off in the United States with brands like The Farmer’s Dog, Nom Nom, and Ollie.
+Fresh Home Delivered dog food is not well understood by most dog owners but has taken off in the United States with brands like The Farmer’s Dog, Nom Nom, Pet Plate and Ollie.
 The subscription-style arrangement is prevalent when combined with high-quality ingredients and nutrition.

 Kabo Product Range

-Kabo only has a tiny product range, even for a fresh dog food company.
-It includes two distinct recipes that use a different core meat ingredient.
-However, Kabo is promising to expand its range soon, which will likely bring it up to three to four recipes, which is a similar size to its US counterparts.
+Kabo promised to expand its range soon, which would bring it up to three to four recipes, which is a similar size to its US counterparts.

 The nutrition offered by Kabo recipes varies significantly between their four fresh dog food recipes.
 The nutritional profile is above-average compared to many traditional dry dog food recipes but is below some of their US counterparts that produce similar fresh dog food.

 High-Quality Meat & Fish Ingredients